-Up to 17,000 jobs at risk as House of Fraser calls in administrators
+Mike Ashley's Sports Direct strikes £90m deal to rescue parts of House of Fraser

 -

-Up to 17,000 jobs at risk as House of Fraser calls in administrators
+Mike Ashley's Sports Direct has struck a £90m deal to rescue parts of House of Fraser shortly after the department store fell into administration, raising hopes for the future of thousands of staff.

+In a stock market announcement, Sports Direct said it has acquired all of the UK stores of House of Fraser, the brand and all of the stock in the business.

-House of Fraser has fallen into administration, putting the future of 17,000 staff at risk.
+House of Fraser earlier announced it had fallen into administration, putting the entire workforce at risk, however it now appears at least some of the business will be saved.

-The retailer said "significant progress has been made" in reaching a sale of the group's business and assets however a "solvent solution" could not be reached between interested investors and its main creditors meaning it has no choice but to appoint administrators.

-EY, which is expected to be appointed administrators today, is expected to continue those discussions in hopes of reaching a deal "shortly after their appointment".
+Some 17,000 staff are now being informed that they will be transferred over from House of Fraser to Sports Direct.

+Sources said that Mr Ashley will now begin the process of turning some House of Fraser stores into Sports Direct outlets and rebrand others under the Flannels fascia.

-House of Fraser said parts of the department store could still be rescued, most likely through a pre-pack administration process, where a new buyer cherry picks the best assets, though thousands of jobs are still at risk.
+Sports Direct will work with administrators EY through a pre-pack process, where the new buyer will cherry pick the best assets.

+Prior to its collapse, Sports Direct owner Mike Ashley had held an 11% stake in the department store chain.

-Would-be suitors include tracksuit tycoon Mike Ashley and Philip Day, the billionaire owner of Edinburgh Woollen Mill.
+The tycoon beat off competition from retail rival Philip Day, the billionaire owner of Edinburgh Woollen Mill.

-Alex Williamson, chief executive of House of Fraser, said: "We are hopeful that the current negotiations will shortly be concluded.

-"An acquisition of the 169-year-old retail business will see House of Fraser regain stability, certainty and financial strength.
+It is understood that Mr Day's proposal was in excess of £100 million, would have avoided an administration and included House of Fraser's pension scheme.

+However, accountancy giant EY, which was overseeing the process, opted for Mr Ashley's offer.

 House of Fraser assured that its offices and stores will continue trading as normal while they look to reach a deal.